ChilliWorks/ChilliSource/Documents/RPi_GettingStarted.md

 NOTES:
 - You can "sudo apt-get install locate" to help you find the libraries on the Pi.
 Once installed simply type "locate LibName".
 - If you are compiling on Windows using the downloaded Ninja binary you will need to add Ninja to the PATH environment variable.
 - The default build script limits the number of jobs that Ninja will do in parallel to two (if you don't restrict Ninja it will crash the Pi).
-If you are cross compiling then feel free to remove this restriction to improve build times.
+If you are cross compiling then feel free to remove this restriction (by setting NUM_JOBS=None in *build.py*) to speed up build times.

 ## App Configuration